TG12r/nebula/README.md

 **Music.
 Open.
 Beautiful.**

-Nebula is an open-source music streaming application designed for those who appreciate aesthetics as much as audio.
+Nebula is an open-source music streaming application designed for those who appreciate privacy and aesthetics as much as audio.
 Built with **Flutter** and **Supabase**, inspired by the industrial design language of CMF.

 ### Why Nebula?
 *   **Zero Ads, Zero Cost:** Open source forever.